All Products

 Note

-Clearing the console login settings does not affect the user's passkeys, MFA bindings, or AccessKeys.
+Clearing the logon settings does not affect the RAM user's AccessKey pairs, passkeys, or MFA device bindings.

 Security best practices

-• Enforce MFA: Enable MFA for all users who need to log on to the console.
-This is one of the most effective measures to protect account security.
+• Enforce MFA: Always require MFA for RAM users who need to access the console.
+It is one of the most effective ways to protect your account.

 FAQ

-What is the difference between disabling console access and clearing login settings?
+What is the difference between disabling and clearing logon settings?

-Disabling is a reversible action that preserves the password and other login settings.
-Clearing is an irreversible action that deletes all login information.
+Disabling logon is a temporary, reversible action that preserves the RAM user's password.
+Clearing logon settings is a permanent, irreversible action that deletes all console logon information for the user.

-No. Console login and API access are independent.
-To prevent a user from using an AccessKey, you must disable the AccessKey.
+No. Console access and programmatic access are independent.
+To prevent a RAM user from making API calls, you must disable or delete their AccessKey pairs.

-This action immediately terminates the user's current console session and any active RAM role sessions assumed by that user.
-The user must log on again.
+The action immediately terminates the user's current console session and any active RAM role sessions assumed by that user.
 This may interrupt ongoing operations.

-RAM users cannot reset their own console login passwords.
-An administrator must reset the password for them.
-For instructions, see Change the password for a RAM user as a RAM administrator.
+No, RAM users cannot reset their own console passwords.
+A RAM administrator must reset the password for them.
+For instructions, see Change the password for a RAM user.

-How can an administrator find a user's last login time?
+How can a RAM administrator find a user's last logon time?

-You can find the last login time in two ways:
+You can find the last logon time in two ways:

-• Console: On the user details page, go to the Authentication tab and find the Last Console Logon time in the Login Profile section.
+• Console: On the user's details page, choose the Authentication tab and find the Last Console Logon time in the Login Profile section.

 • API: Call the GetLoginProfile operation.
 The response contains the LastLoginTime field.

-To mitigate security risks from long-inactive RAM users, such as password theft that leads to resource threats, unexpected fees, or malicious extortion, RAM introduces the "initial password" mechanism starting from January 26, 2026.
-Console login passwords that meet specific conditions are marked as "initial passwords" and have a default validity period of 14 days.
-If a user does not successfully log on for the first time within this period, the password automatically expires and must be reset by an administrator.
-For more information, see the announcement.
+To mitigate security risks from inactive accounts, RAM uses an "initial password" mechanism.
+Passwords set by an administrator are considered initial passwords and have a default validity period of 14 days.
+If the user does not log on and change their password within this period, it automatically expires and must be reset by an administrator.

-A password is considered an initial password if any of the following conditions are met:
+A password is considered an initial password if it is:

-How do I check the status of a user's initial password?
+How can I check the status of a RAM user's initial password?

-On the user details page, on the Authentication tab, view the Login password status in the Login Profile section.
-If the status is Initial password expired, the user cannot log on with the current password, and an administrator must reset it.
+On the user's details page, choose the Authentication tab and find the Password Status in the Login Profile section.
+If the status is Initial Password Expired, the user cannot log on with their current password, and an administrator must reset it.